tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - The Pedometer can now be viewed in the Health screen when using the Addiction system.
     - Subtitles are now enabled in third-person cutscenes regardless of Subtitles setting, allowing text to show instead of useless black bars while also not displaying in-game barks.
 This can be disabled using the `bSubtitlesCutscene` option in `DeusEx.ini`
 - Gameplay Changes:
+    - JC can now carry 30 Zyme instead of 20, to facilitate selling every one you find to Renault.
+    - Laser Triggers can no longer be set off by medical and repair bots.
+    - Karkians and other transgenics will no longer drown when unconscious.
     - The NUKE!
 Virus can now be used at Untrained hacking.
     - Cameras will set off more alarm events in Hardcore mode, which will result in them opening doors, releasing bots, etc more often.
     - Destroyable Movers that aren't set to highlighting will now have 1 HP.